 Chipped Tooth Repair & Treatment

-Dr. Freano offers several treatments to repair your chipped tooth.
+Dr. Chambers offers several treatments to repair your chipped tooth.
 Treatment will be determined by the severity of the damage.
 A small chip can most likely be repaired in one visit but larger chips may require several visits to fix.

-- Dental Bonding: Tooth bonding is a quick repair for a chipped tooth, especially if it is located on the front teeth.
-Dr. Freano will apply a tooth-colored resin directly to the tooth and sculpt it into the desired shape.
-This is an inexpensive treatment that can be completed in a single visit but is not considered permanent.
+Our dentist can repair a chipped tooth using dental bonding to restore the shape and appearance of the tooth.
+Tooth bonding is a quick repair for a chipped tooth, especially if it is one of the front teeth.
+During the procedure, Dr. Chambers will apply a tooth-colored resin directly to the tooth and sculpt it into the desired shape.
+The resin bonds with the existing tooth structure to restore the natural look of the tooth.

-- Porcelain Veneers: Dental veneers offer a more permanent solution for chipped teeth.
-A tooth veneer is an ultra-thin shell that is bonded to the front of a tooth to hide the damage.
-This treatment will take about two to three dentist appointments to complete.
+Dental veneers offer a more permanent solution for chipped teeth.
+A tooth veneer is an ultra-thin shell that our dentist bonds to the front of a tooth to hide the damage.
+Our porcelain veneers look very natural.
+This is because porcelain is extremely durable and stain resistant and can match any color and shape, which allows it to blend seamlessly with your natural smile.

 If you have a chipped tooth, it is important to know what to do to restore the tooth to its original state.
-Dr. Freano offers comprehensive dental treatments to restore a tooth that has been chipped.
+Dr. Chambers offers comprehensive dental treatments to restore a tooth that has been chipped.
 Most people will know they have a chipped tooth because they can easily feel the jagged edge with their tongue.
 Other symptoms include pain when biting down and irritation around the gums.

 What To Do If You Have a Chipped Tooth